-Press again within three seconds to unlock all remaining doors and the tailgate.
+1: Press to unlock the driver door.
+Press 1 again within three seconds to unlock all remaining doors and the tailgate.

-a: Press to lock all doors and the tailgate.
+\widehat{e}: Press to lock all doors and the tailgate.
 Lock and unlock feedback can be personalized.
-See Vehicle Personalization ⇒ 155.
+See Vehicle Personalization \Leftrightarrow 167.

-Press and release one time to initiate vehicle locator.
-Press and hold for at least three seconds to sound the panic alarm.
-Press again to cancel the panic alarm.
+IPress and release one time to initiate vehicle locator.
+Press IP and hold for at least three seconds to sound the panic alarm.
+Press IP again to cancel the panic alarm.